jeromyanglim/Winter_Olympic_Medals_R_Markdown/Winter_Olympics.md

 <!-- Title: How to Convert Sweave LaTeX to knitr R Markdown: Winter Olympic Medals Example -->

 The following post shows how to manually convert a Sweave LaTeX document into a knitr R Markdown document.
-It reviews many of the changes required.
-It also demonstrates these changes by looking at an analysis of Winter Olympic Medal data up to and including 2006.
+The post (1) reviews many of the required changes; (2) provides an example of a document converted to R Markdown format based on an analysis of  Winter Olympic Medal data up to and including 2006; and (3) discusses the pros and cons of LaTeX and Markdown for performing analyses.

 <!-- more -->

 # Overview
-These analyses have gone through several waves
+The following analyses of Winter Olympic Medals data have gone through several iterations:

-* **R Script**: I originally performed [similar analyses in February 2010](http://jeromyanglim.blogspot.com.au/2010/02/analysis-of-winter-olympic-medal-data.html)
+1. **R Script**: I originally performed [similar analyses in February 2010](http://jeromyanglim.blogspot.com.au/2010/02/analysis-of-winter-olympic-medal-data.html).
+It was a simple set of commands where you could see the console output and view the plots.
-* **LaTeX Sweave**: In February 2011 I adapted the example to make it a Sweave LaTex document.
+2. **LaTeX Sweave**: In February 2011 I adapted the example to make it a Sweave LaTex document.
 The [source fo this is available on github](https://github.com/jeromyanglim/Sweave_Winter_Olympics).
+With Sweave, I was able to create a document that weaved text, commands, console input, console output, and figures.
-* **R Markdown**: Now in June 2012 I'm using the example to learn about the process of converting a document from Sweave-LaTeX to R Markdown.
+3. **R Markdown**: Now in June 2012 I'm using the example to review the process of converting a document from Sweave-LaTeX to R Markdown.
+The [souce code is available here on github](https://github.com/jeromyanglim/Winter_Olympic_Medals_R_Markdown) (see the `*.rmd` file).

 # Converting from Sweave to R Markdown
-The following lists some of the many things that were required in order to convert a LaTeX Sweave document into an R Markdown document suitable for processing with `knitr` and `RStudio`.
+The following changes were required in order to convert my LaTeX Sweave document into an R Markdown document suitable for processing with `knitr` and `RStudio`.
+Many of these changes are fairly obvious if you understand LaTeX and Markdown; but a few are less obvious.
+And obviously there are many additional changes that might be required on other documents.

 ## R code chunks
 * **R code chunk delimiters:** Update  from  `<< ... >>=` and `@` to R markdown format <code>&#96;&#96;&#96;{r ...}</code> and  <code>&#96;&#96;&#96;</code>
 * **Inline code chunks:** Update from <code>&#92;Sexpr{...}</code> to either <code>&#96;r ...&#96;</code> or <code>&#96;r I(...)&#96;</code> format.
 * **results=tex**: Any `results=tex` needs to either be removed or converted to `results='asis'`.
-Also note that knitr options that take strings
+Note that string values of knitr options need to be quoted.
 * **Boolean options**: Sweave tolerates lower case `true` and `false` for code chunk options, `knitr` requires `TRUE` and `FALSE`.

 ## Figures and Tables
 * **Floats**: Remove figure and table floats (e.g., `\begin{table}...\end{table}`, `\begin{figure}...\end{figure}`).
 In R Markdown and HTML, there are no pages and thus content is just placed immediately in the document.
 * **Figure captions**: Extract content from within the `\caption{}` command.
 When using R Markdown, it is often easiest to add captions  to the plot itself (e.g., using the `main` argument in base graphics).
 * **Table captions:** extract content from within the `\caption{}` command; Table captions can be included in a `caption` argument using the `caption` argument to the `xtable` function (e.g., `print(xtable(MY_DAT_FRAME), "html", caption="MY CAPTION", caption.placement="top")` ).
-Caption placement can defaults to `"bottom"` of table but can be optinally specified as `"top"`.
+Caption placement defaults to `"bottom"` of table but can be optinally specified as `"top"` either as a global option or in `print.xtable`.
 Alternatively table titles can just be included as Markdown text.
 * **References:** Delete table and figure lables (e.g., `\label{...}`).
 Replace table and figure references (e.g., `\ref{...}` with actual numbers or other descriptive terminology.
-It would also be possible to implement something simple in R that stored table and figure numbers (e.g., initialise table and figure numbers at the start of the document; increment table counter each time a table is created and likewise for figures; include counter in caption text using `paste()` or something similar.
+It would also be possible to implement something simple in R that stored table and figure numbers (e.g., initialise table and figure numbers at the start of the document; increment table counter each time a table is created and likewise for figures; store the value of counter in variable; include variable in caption text using `paste()` or something similar.
 Include counter in text using inline R code chunks.
 * **Table content**: Markdown supports HTML; so one option is to convert LaTeX tables to HTML tables using a function like `print(xtable(MY_DATA_FRAME), type="html")`.
 This is combined with the `results='asis'` R code chunk option.

 ## Basic formatting
 * **Headings**: if we assume `section` is the top level: then `\section{...}` becomes `# ...`,  `\subsection{...}` becomes `## ...` and `\subsubsection{...}` becomes  `### ...`
-* **Mathematics**: Update latex mathematics to `$``latex ...` and `$$``latex $$` notation if using RStudio
+* **Mathematics**: Update latex mathematics to `$``latex ...` and `$$``latex ... $$` notation if using RStudio.
 * **Paragraph delimiters**: If using RStudio then remove single line breaks that were not intended to be paragraph breaks.
 * **Hyperlinks**: Convert LaTeX Hyperlinks from `\href` or `url` to `[text](url)` format.

 ## LaTeX things
 * **Comments**: Remove any LaTeX comments or switch from `% comment` to `<!-- comment -->`
 * **LaTeX escaped characters**: Remove unnecessary escape characters (e.g., `\%` is just `%`).
-* **R Markdown escaped characters**: Writing about the R Markdown language in R Markdown sometimes requires the use of HTML codes for special characters such as backticks (`&#96;`) and backslashes (`&#92;`) to prevent the text from being interpreted; see [here for a list](http://www.ascii.cl/htmlcodes.htm).
+* **R Markdown escaped characters**: Writing about the R Markdown language in R Markdown sometimes requires the use of HTML codes for special characters such as backticks (`&#96;`) and backslashes (`&#92;`) to prevent the text from being interpreted; see [here for a list of HTML character codes](http://www.ascii.cl/htmlcodes.htm).
 * **Header**: Remove the LaTeX header information up to and including `\begin{document}`; extract any incorporate any relevant content such as title, abstract, author, date, etc.

+# R Markdown Analysis of Winter Olympic Medal Data
+The following shows the output of the actual analysis after running the rmd source through `Knit HTML` in Rstudio.
+If you're curious, you may wish to view the [rmd source code on GitHub side by side this point at this point](https://github.com/jeromyanglim/Winter_Olympic_Medals_R_Markdown/blob/master/Winter_Olympics.rmd).

-# Import Dataset
+## Import Dataset

 ```r